 - Use of an approved spark arrester is recommended.
-It is the recommendation of SteelTech Inc that a 15' minimum distance of clearance from buildings and other combustibles.
+It is the recommendation of SteelTech Inc there be a 15' minimum distance of clearance from buildings and other combustibles.
 Your local authorities and your insurance company may require a greater distance.
 Never allow combustible material to accumulate near the unit.
-Fuel should never be stored where there is the potential for accidental fire. - · Load carefully or damage will result. - Do not use chemicals or fluids to start the fire. - Do not start or operate furnace without checking heating fluid.
-Furnace must be filled until heating fluid comes out of vent pipe on the top of the furnace. - Hot Surfaces: Keep children away.
+Fuel should never be stored where there is the potential for accidental fire. - Load carefully or damage will result. - Do not use chemicals or fluids o start the fire. - Do not start or operate furnace without checking water levels.
+Furnace must be filled until water comes out of vent pipe on the top of the furnace. - Hot Surfaces: Keep children away.
 Do not touch during operation.